How To Make A Crustless Coconut Pie "Impossible Pie"

 - Add vanilla extract, coconut extract and orange zest.

 - Stir in flour, coconut, milk and sea salt.

 - Stir until all ingredients are blended.

-- Divide the mixture between two pie plates.
+- Pour the mixture into the pie plate.

-- Bake in the lower third of the oven for 40-50 minutes, until pies are firm to the touch and golden.
-Watch pies in the last 10 minutes of baking and if the edges are getting too brown, cover with foil for the remaining cook time.
+- Bake in the lower third of the oven for 50 minutes to 1 hour, until pie is firm to the touch and golden.
+Watch the pie in the last 10 minutes of baking and if the edges are getting too brown, cover with foil for the remaining cook time.